Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/overview-update-channels.md

 In addition to new features, update channels provide, as needed, security and non-security updates regularly, every month.
 Non-security updates provide fixes for known issues and offer stability or performance improvements for Microsoft 365 Apps.

-> [!NOTE]
-> If you prefer watching over reading, check out the [Update Channels Explained video](https://youtu.be/eNn4PDkmo7s).
-It covers all available update channels, plus  some tips & tricks for admins.

 There are three primary update channels:

 - [Current Channel](#current-channel-overview)